LLNL/scr/doc/rst/users/config.rst

        should keep in cache.
 SCR will delete the oldest checkpoint from cache before saving another in order to keep the total count below this limit.
    * - :code:`SCR_CACHE_BYPASS`
-     - N/A
+     - 1
-     - When bypass is enabled, data files are directly read from and written to the parallel file system, thus bypassing the cache.
-Even in bypass mode, internal SCR metadata corresponding to the dataset is still kept in cache.
+     - Specify the bypass mode.
+When bypass is enabled, data files are directly read from and written to the parallel file system, thus bypassing the cache.
+Even in bypass mode, internal SCR metadata corresponding to the dataset is stored in cache.
-       Bypass mode is enabled by default, unless one has specified a checkpoint descriptor or set one of :code:`SCR_GROUP`, :code:`SCR_COPY_TYPE`, :code:`SCR_CACHE_BASE`, :code:`SCR_CACHE_SIZE`, or :code:`SCR_SET_SIZE`.
    * - :code:`SCR_SET_SIZE`
      - 8
      - Specify the minimum number of processes to include in an XOR set.